rtswstudio/LiveBoards/README.md

 # LiveBoards

 **LiveBoards** allows real-time visualization of your data as events occur, using one single application.
-Events are published using a RESTful API and stored to an in-memory database loosely following a tabular format familiar from relational databases.
-Changes in the database are immediately picked up by the aggregation pipeline, and results are calculated on-the-fly for every set of defined boards (views) to your data.
+Events are published using a RESTful API and stored into an in-memory database loosely following a tabular format familiar from relational databases.
+Changes in the database are immediately picked up by the filter and aggregation pipelines, and results are calculated on-the-fly for every set of defined boards (views) to your data.
 Completed results, again, are immediately pushed to boards where visualizations are automatically updated, without the need for any interaction.

 ![](etc/lb-1.png)

 ## Running

 **Note!** Examples for MacOS, Unix, & Linux.

+**Requirements**

+- Make sure you have Java Development Kit version **17** or newer installed
+- Make sure you have Apache Ant **1.10** or newer installed

+**Instructions**

 1. Clone this repository (and check out a specific version if needed):
    ```